-The aptly named Sliding Rock is a small slide-type waterfall.
+The aptly named Sliding Rock is a small yet marvelous slide-type waterfall.
 This geological formation is in western North Carolina, United States.
-The popular name for this waterfall comes from the fact that people can slide the gently sloped length of the waterfall.
+The popular name for this waterfall originated due to the fact that people can slide the gently sloped length of the waterfall.

 Long before European settlers arrived in the area, the waterfall was a popular location for cooling off on hot summer days for the indigenous Native American tribes.